Highlights

 Where to Watch The Biggest Chinese Restaurant in the World

-Fancy watching 'The Biggest Chinese Restaurant in the World' on your TV, phone, or tablet?
-Discovering a streaming service to buy, rent, download, or watch the Weijun Chen-directed movie via subscription can be tricky, so we here at Moviefone want to take the pressure off.
+Thinking about watching 'The Biggest Chinese Restaurant in the World' on any device you have handy?
+Tracking down a streaming service to buy, rent, download, or view the Weijun Chen-directed movie via subscription can be difficult, so we here at Moviefone want to take the pressure off.

 Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The Biggest Chinese Restaurant in the World' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'The Biggest Chinese Restaurant in the World' right now, here are some specifics about the Drive Thru Pictures documentary flick.
+Now, before we get into the nitty-gritty of how you can watch 'The Biggest Chinese Restaurant in the World' right now, here are some details about the Drive Thru Pictures documentary flick.

-You probably already know what the movie's about, but just in case...
+Here’s what’s going on in this one...
 Here's the plot: "West Lake Restaurant in South China's Changsha can safely call itself the biggest Chinese restaurant in the world, with its staff of 1,000 working 5,000 tables and serving no fewer than 150 ducks per day and 200 snakes per week.
 The words of the restaurant's staff and guests are used in the film to paint a picture of modern China: the proprietress, one of the city's 20 self-made millionaires, speaks candidly about her failed marriage; a bridegroom-to-be who is celebrating at the restaurant explains the modern Chinese customs associated with the wedding party; and a waitress visits her poor parents in the countryside.
 Through these scenes, we gain insight into the unique combination of the ancient religious values and the new capitalist values with which China is stepping into the 21st century." .